Stay in a ryokan - it's the single best thing you can do to encounter The Real Japan.

 Whilst staying in a traditional wooden inn in the middle of Tokyo is possible, it isn't what we're looking for.
 We want it either in the countryside overlooking farmland or natural landscapes or high up in the mountains.

-Spring and winter are the best seasons to stay in a ryokan
+The best seasons to stay in a ryokan

 You can stay in a ryokan any time of the year – although you may want to give summer a miss as it gets very hot and the humidity can be extremely high.
 Not a pleasant combination.

 Winter is perfect if the idea of spending time soaking outside in a natural hot spring whilst snow gently falls is part of your plan.
 Being able to just get through high passes, that are cut-off by heavy snow falls at the peak of the season, to emerge on the other side to find a snow-covered ryokan surrounded by nothing but a silent forest is a beautiful thing.

 When you arrive, staff wearing kimono will welcome and greet you by calling out “Irrashaimase!” or “welcome”.
 They will then ask you to switch from your shoes (for use outside) to slippers (for use inside) – as is the Japanese culture.
-Rooms are frequently named after flowers rather than having numbers.

 Ryokan are, generally speaking, small, often family-run concerns, some with as few as 4 or 5 rooms.
 Think small and perfectly formed more than big and brash (although the latter do exist).

-Forget about carrying your own bags or cases.
+When you stay in a ryokan you can forget about carrying your own bags or cases.
 No matter how old or infirm some staff may appear to be they will insist on transferring your luggage for you, often with more strength than yourself!

 Customer service like you've never known

 Rooms are furnished with traditional tatami mats for flooring and, for sitting on, legless chairs, called zaisu, which (just about) slide under a low-level table in the middle of the room, and floor cushions, called zabuton.

 A maid will then come into the room to serve you, the weary traveller, complimentary green tea and sweets (after you've wiped your hands on the warm towel provided, of course).
-You will usually have to sign the register too and confirm your dinner requirements.
+You will usually have to sign the guest register and confirm your dinner requirements.

-You might be fortunate to have your own bath, some of which are cleverly placed in one corner with wooden screens that slide back on two sides so that your bath now not only directly overlooks the countryside (forest, mountains, rice fields, rivers and so on) but feels like it is actually positioned outside.
+You might be fortunate to have a bath in your own room.
+Some of which are cleverly placed in one corner with wooden screens that slide back on two sides so that your bath now not only directly overlooks the countryside (forest, mountains, rice fields, rivers and so on) but feels like it is actually positioned outside.

 Your slippers will be near the entrance to your room (remember – no shoes inside Japanese houses!), and your personal yukata (lightweight kimonos) will be in a cupboard.

 Time to explore the facilities of your ryokan and the landscape outside.

 The facilities are set out in a guide in your room (there's usually an English translation).
-They can encompass all sorts of luxuries including onsen, spa treatment rooms, in-room shiatsu massage, a library (including English-language books), a karaoke room.
+They can encompass all sorts of luxuries including onsen, spa treatment rooms, in-room shiatsu massage, a library (sometimes including English-language books), a karaoke room.

 There may be an entertainment room that may showcase local musicians, artists, flower arrangers (ask at reception for details on what's coming up if the schedule isn't on display).
 The options to keep you entertained are virtually endless.

 Whilst you are pre-occupied elsewhere, maids will have been at work, and you'll return to your room to find that, almost magically, the room has changed from a living space into a bedroom.

-The maid will also see that these are cleared away in the morning.
+The maid will also see that your futon are cleared away in the morning.
 Normally you are not expected to pay for your stay until before you leave on the last morning.

-I cannot emphasise this enough.
-In my view, nothing gets you closer to the cultural heart of Japan, and the Japanese, like staying in a ryokan will.
+"I cannot emphasise this enough.
+Nothing gets you closer to the cultural heart of Japan like a stay in a ryokan will"

 I cannot emphasise this enough.
 In my view, nothing gets you closer to the cultural heart of Japan, and the Japanese, like staying in a ryokan will.
 If you can stay for several nights the sense of relaxation, peacefulness and old-fashioned, waited-on luxury is hard to beat.

 Ryokan in remote places will often arrange to collect you from the nearest train station, bus stop or harbour.
 If they do offer this they'll normally be happy to drop you off for the return journey too.

 Meals are usually eye-popping banquets and the price of them can be high.
-But as a rare treat it's worth considering including dinner (if only for one night) in your stay.
+But as a rare treat it's worth budgeting to include dinner (if only for one night) in your stay.

 One or two dishes may occasionally test even the most adventurous of Japanese foodies, so feel free to ask for a 'Western' alternative.
 Which can sometimes mean either an entirely Western version of dinner or, more commonly, the main dish can be switched for something more palatable.
 Typically, this would mean substituting beef for an esoteric raw fish dish.